- As low as $154/Night

 - Approximately 1000 square feet

-This appealing waterfront carriage home on lady’s island overlooking factory creek, is on a one acre delightfully landscaped property, mins. from downtown Beaufort and the low country sea islands.
+This beautiful waterfront carriage home on lady’s island overlooking factory creek, is on a one acre elegantly landscaped property, mins. from downtown Beaufort and the low country sea islands.
 There is a 150’ walkway, pier home, and floating dock for fishing.
 The waterfront view of a 2000-acre marsh, rivers, and creeks is spectacular.

 Beaufort is a historic southern town surrounded by sea islands.
 The intra-coastal waterway, the Atlantic Ocean and a myriad of rivers and creeks wrap the islands with sunrises and sunsets unlike any other.
 It was named “best modest southern town” by southern living, “southern dream town” by Garden & Gun, “6 terrific towns on the water” by money magazine, and “American's happiest town” by coastal living magazine

-The carriage home is newly constructed, and features a roomy living area with Satellite TV, High Speed Internet, separate bedroom with queen sized bed, full kitchen with bar, bath, laundry, and a gorgeous vaulted ceiling with professional interior design appointments.
+The carriage home is freshly constructed, and features a roomy living area with Satellite TV, High Speed Internet, separate bedroom with queen sized bed, full kitchen with bar, bath, laundry, and a impressive vaulted ceiling with professional interior design appointments.
 The living quarters are on the second floor of the Carriage House.

 The waterfront and pier home are all available to guests.
 A full- service marina is located 1/4 mile from the property on Factory Creek.
 Animals may be allowed under special circumstances.